Cesar Romero: Personal life and death

-Death

-On January 1, 1994, Romero died at 86 from complications of a blood clot while being treated for bronchitis and pneumonia at Saint John's Health Center in Santa Monica, California.
+Romero died the night of January 1, 1994 at the age of 86 from complications of a blood clot while being treated for bronchitis and pneumonia at Saint John's Health Center in Santa Monica, California.

 His body was cremated and the ashes were interred at Inglewood Park Cemetery, Inglewood, California.

 For his contributions to the motion picture and television industry, Romero has a star on the Hollywood Walk of Fame at 6615 Hollywood Boulevard for film and another star at 1719 Vine Street for television.